Text by CLOT Magazine

-Founded in 1998, The Migros Museum für Gegenwartskunst in Zurich, Switzerland supports the production, exhibition and collection of international contemporary art through temporary solo and group exhibitions, as well as works from its own collection.
+Founded in 1998, The Migros Museum für Gegenwartskunst in Zurich, Switzerland, supports the production, exhibition and collection of international contemporary art through temporary solo and group exhibitions and works from its own collection.

-From March 6 through May 31, 2020, is on view Potential Worlds 1: Planetary Memories, the first in a series of two exhibitions that will explore the relationship between humans and nature.
+From March 6 through May 31, 2020, Potential Worlds 1: Planetary Memories is on view, the first in a series of two exhibitions that will explore the relationship between humans and nature.
 Potential Worlds 1: Planetary Memories draws attention to the ways in which the environment has been appropriated in the pursuit of power and resources, shedding light on the repercussions for both nature and social fabrics, the curators Heike Munder and Suad Garayeva-Maleki say.

-The artists participating are Monira Al Qadiri, Maria Thereza Alves, Alberto Baraya, Ursula Biemann, Carolina Caycedo, Cooking Sections, Mark Dion, Mishka Henner, Reena Saini Kallat, Kiluanji Kia Henda, Almagul Menlibayeva, Katja Novitskova, Tabita Rezaire, Zina Saro-Wiwa, Himali Singh Soin, and the well-know by CLOT Magazine readers, Jakob Kudsk Steensen.
+The artists participating are Monira Al Qadiri, Maria Thereza Alves, Alberto Baraya, Ursula Biemann, Carolina Caycedo, Cooking Sections, Mark Dion, Mishka Henner, Reena Saini Kallat, Kiluanji Kia Henda, Almagul Menlibayeva, Katja Novitskova, Tabita Rezaire, Zina Saro-Wiwa, Himali Singh Soin, and Jakob Kudsk Steensen.

 Potential Worlds 1: Planetary Memories is on view until May 31, 2020.